Read back text in webpages

 Britannica webpage on the history of Sheffield

 To access text-to-speech in Microsoft Edge you need to firstly load the page that you wish to have read back.
-The More actions icon should now be available in the address bar.
-Click on this to access the Immersive Reader and Read aloud tools:
+You can find the Reading mode icon in the address bar.
+Press on this icon (or press the F9 key) to access the Reading mode view and the read aloud tools:

-The read aloud icon in Edge next to the address bar highlighted with a red box.
-The icon is a book with a speak in front of it
+The reading mode icon in Edge next to the address bar highlighted with a red box.
+The icon is a page with lines on it

-Britannica Sheffield history page displayed in the Edge immersive reader
+Britannica Sheffield history page displayed in Reading mode

 The web page has now reloaded with only the main article visible.
-The text is larger, and the column is thinner than the original web page.
+The appearance will have changed and you may have a background colour.

 When you open Read Aloud, the document will automatically start reading from the beginning of the current page.